Railroad Empire (ARE) models the "Anachronistic

 what commodities were received or shipped from this

 Nick recounts, The layout existed from 2002 -2007.
 Completed by 2007 it appeared on the front cover of RMC September 2007 where a story by Ben Hom appeared.
 The layout with all its structures is currently owned by Ben Hom and another Potomac Division member.

 City Line, an HO Scale model railroad set

-Allegheny Mountains of Pennsylvania.
-The railroad is a free-lanced
+in the Allegheny Mountains of Pennsylvania.
+The railroad

 Proprietor: Bob Rodriguez.